kevboutin/azure-middy/packages/azure-middy-logger/README.md

 ## Usage

-The middleware provides logging capabilities for your Azure Functions using the azure-function-log-intercept library:
+The middleware provides logging capabilities for your Azure Functions using the azure-function-log-intercept library.

+### JavaScript (CommonJS)

 ```javascript
 const { app } = require("@azure/functions");